 As part of our efforts around social mobility, we work to encourage young people from less privileged backgrounds to broaden their horizons and to aim high in their education and aspirations.
 As a firm, we have chosen to focus our support on the borough of Newham which, of our neighboring boroughs, receives far less support from the corporate sector.

-Macfarlanes has partnered with 15billionEBP (the Education Business Partnership for Newham) for over ten years, supporting students at local schools and colleges to develop the skills and qualities needed for the world of work.
+Macfarlanes partners with Inspire (the Education Business Partnership for Newham and Hackney), supporting students at local schools and colleges to develop the skills and qualities needed for the world of work.

 As part of the firm’s CSR programme every member of staff may take an unlimited number of days to volunteer for a firm-approved charity or community project such as:

 - An art therapy session with adults with learning disabilities at Arts For All

 - Weighing and sorting food at Harold Hill Foodbank

 - Supporting chefs and packaging meals at Felix’s Kitchen